mmlacak/crochess/docs/source/libcc/ccpiece.rst

     Function returning chess piece, based on a piece character.

-    For lowercase :c:expr:`char` dark/dim piece is returned, otherwise light/bright one.
+    For lowercase :c:`char` dark/dim piece is returned, otherwise light/bright one.

-    Monolith is returned only for uppercase ``'M'`` :c:expr:`char`.
+    Monolith is returned only for uppercase ``'M'`` :c:`char`.

     Space, unrecognized characters all yield :c:enumerator:`CC_PE_None`.